crpiano/pianolessonszurich.github.io/_services/ratesandpolicies.md

 ## Price per trial lesson lesson (only for the first lesson)

-Lesson length | At theacher's location and online | At the student's place
+Lesson length | At teacher's location and online | At the student's place
 --- | --- | ---
 30 minutes | 50 CHF | 65 CHF
 45 minutes | 60 CHF | 75 CHF